Skip to main content

 2. Via Projects

-• Only hours, only expenses, or only mileage
+• only hours, only expenses, or only trips

-• Activity-based rates, configured via the top-right gear icon under Management or within the project settings
+• rates per activity, set via the gear icon in the top right > Manage or in the project settings

-Just like the other methods, you decide how the lines are displayed, what period to include, and whether to include all or only specific activities.
+Just like with the other method, you determine what the invoice lines look like, which period you select, and whether you include all or specific activities.

 3. Via Financial

-If you choose this method, start by selecting the customer.
-You can then decide whether to include uninvoiced entries or create a blank invoice.
+If you choose this option, you start by selecting the customer.
+You can then choose which unbilled data you want to include, or draft an empty invoice.

 Editing a Draft Invoice